Ptosis (breasts): Effect of vigorous exercise

 When running, breasts may move three-dimensionally: vertically, horizontally and laterally, in an overall figure-8 motion.
 Unrestrained movement of large breasts may contribute to sagging over time.
 Motion studies have revealed that when a woman runs, more than 50% of the breast's total movement is vertical, 22% is side-to-side, and 27% is in-and-out.
 A 2007 study found that encapsulation-type sports bras, in which each cup is separately molded, are more effective than compression-type bras, which press the breasts close to the body, at reducing total breast motion during exercise.
 Encapsulation bras reduce motion in two of the three planes, while compression bras reduce motion in only one plane.
 Previously, it was commonly believed that a woman with small- to medium-size breasts benefited most from a compression-type sports bra, and women with larger breasts needed an encapsulation-type sports bra.

 Mechanism

-Anatomically, a female's breasts do not contain any muscle but are composed of soft, glandular tissue.
+Anatomically, breasts do not contain any muscle but are composed of soft, glandular tissue.
 Breasts are composed of mammary glands, milk ducts, adipose tissue (fat tissue) and Cooper's ligaments.

 Mammary glands remain relatively constant throughout life.
 Fat tissue surrounds the mammary glands, and its volume will normally vary throughout life.
 Although the exact mechanisms that determine breast shape and size are largely unknown, the amount and distribution of fat tissue and, to a lesser extent, mammary tissue, cause variations in breast size, shape and volume.
 Some experts believe Cooper's ligaments, which are connective tissue within the breast, provide some structural support, but there is no agreement on whether they provide support or simply divide breast tissue into compartments.